 Men’s Health and Divorce

 It’s important to take care of your health all the time.
 Events like Men’s Health Month serve as nice reminders of this fact.
 But it’s hugely important for men to keep an eye on their health during and after divorce.
 Ending a marriage represents such a major life change, and you have so much going on, this all too often falls by the wayside.

 Divorce often shows up with a mixture of anxiety, guilt, grief, and more.
 Self-esteem takes a shot and mental health is at risk.
 Men are much more likely to deal with depression after a split.
 They’re also less likely to seek help.
 But it’s not just mental health that can take a hit, you face elevated risks across the board.

 Divorce presents an unclear, uncertain future.
 Many men turn to high-risk behaviors as an escape or release.
 Alcohol abuse, drug use, and other potentially hazardous behaviors spike following the end of a marriage.
 Suicide rates also increase dramatically in men during these times.

 While intentional self-harm definitely falls on one extreme end of the spectrum, there are many degrees.
 You may not become an alcoholic, but it’s common for men to imbibe a bit too much following divorce.
 It’s also common to neglect other good habits as well, which is also often detrimental to your health.

 Men have to contend with a laundry list of possible health problems in the best of times.
 That’s why events like Men’s Health Month are so important.
 They raise awareness and can lead people to take active measures to improve wellness.
-Following divorce, these risks only increase, so, while it’s vital to keep them in mind all the time, it’s especially key after ending a marriage.
+Following a divorce, these risks only increase.
+So, while it’s vital to keep them in mind all the time, it’s especially key after ending a marriage.

 Related Reading: Communicating After Divorce